 The reason cannot be far-fetched.
 The wheel and braking units of your car need regular cleaning and servicing, and these will require the removal of any grit, rust, or gunk from the components of the system.

 The brake pads, rotors, drum, calipers, linings, and other moving parts need to be cleaned and lubricated, using heat-resistant lube.
-Carrying out the annual cleaning routine will help improve the life of the brakes.
+Carrying out the annual cleaning routine will help improve the lives of the brakes.
 Besides, the advantage, in the long run, far outweighs other options, including the cost of replacement.

 In terms of cost, annual cleaning of the brake pads is cheaper.
 For instance, annual braking system cleaning can cost an average of $200 with a 25% life span extension guarantee, you’d not want to go for any replacement.